 You are encouraged to submit your application materials as early as possible, preferable before the conference start date, however, applications will be accepted up to 30 days after the start date of the conference.
 Additional deadline and application instructions for the Graduate School conference grant are located here.

 In addition, the Office of Graduate Education will provide top off awards to Graduate School conference grants.
-If your expenses exceed the amount of your Graduate School conference grant please contact Katherine Decker, email@example.com.
-See document for additional details on the CVM conference grant top off.
+If your expenses exceed the amount of your Graduate School conference grant please contact Alyssa Lopez, email@example.com.
+Please refer to the document HERE for additional details.

 Caroline Coffey Fund Travel Award

 The Caroline Coffey Fund Travel Award was established in memory and honor of Dr. Caroline Marianne Coffey.
 Caroline valued the ability to attend scientific conferences to exchange knowledge and create a network of peers who shared her love of research.
 The purpose of the Caroline Coffey Fund Travel Award is to provide an opportunity for graduate students and postdoctoral associates to experience those things that Caroline valued and to further the scientific research that she loved.

 This award is available to Cornell graduate students or Cornell postdoctoral associates or fellows in the College of Veterinary Medicine or the College of Engineering.
 (Those who are involved in biomedical sciences, biomedical engineering, virology or veterinary medicine will be given priority.)
 It provides funds of up to $1,000 to assist in travel to scientific conferences in the academic year following application.
 Two awards will be available each year.